Solirs/ssslasher/README.md

-# sslasher
+# ssslasher

 by Solirs(https://github.com/Solirs) and ItsNotAyple(https://github.com/ItsNotAyPle)

-sslasher is an easy to use multithreaded SSH password bruteforcing tool written mainly in Java, but with the entry point written in python for convenience.
+ssslasher is an easy to use multithreaded SSH password bruteforcing tool written mainly in Java, but with the entry point written in python for convenience.
 It's quite fast, provides a pretty and clear command line interface, works out of the box with no extra setup outside of python modules.